Wang-Lin-boop/GeminiMol/README.md

 ## 💌 Get in Touch

-We welcome community contributions of extension tools based on the GeminiMol model, etc. If you have any questions not covered in this overview, please contact the [GeminiMol Developer Team](wangl@shanghaitech.edu.cn).
+We welcome community contributions of extension tools based on the GeminiMol model, etc. If you have any questions not covered in this overview, please contact the GeminiMol Developer Team at wangl@shanghaitech.edu.cn.
 We would love to hear your feedback and understand how GeminiMol has been useful in your research.
 Share your stories with us at wangl@shanghaitech.edu.cn or baifang@shanghaitech.edu.cn.

 In addition to GitHub, we offer a WeChat community to provide a forum for discussion between users.
 You can access the community's QR code by following the "蛋白矿工" on WeChat.